Process & Requirements

 After contacting Covenant Care and discussing your interest in adoption, we will send you a pre-application if you meet our basic eligibility requirements.

-The process to become a waiting family begins after you attend our training sessions.
-This process can take up to six months to complete depending on the caseworker’s availability, your availability, and whether or not you already have a current home assessment.
+This process can take up to three months to complete depending on the caseworker’s availability, your availability, and whether or not you already have a current home assessment.

 Step Five: Portfolio

 Once your home study is complete and you are moved to our adoptive couple waiting list you will complete a portfolio of pictures, letters, and information about your family.
 This is what the birthmother will look through when she creates her adoption plan.

 Step Six: Waiting